ioncodes/gecko/README.md

 ### GameCube
 - IPL (NTSC and PAL tested)
-- DSP IROM (may not be required if running homebrew DOLs)
+- DSP IROM
-- DSP coefficient ROM (required for any title that produces audio)
+- DSP coefficient ROM

 If you only have an encoded IPL, decode it first with multitool: